 IADA is dedicated to helping its members realize the full potential of their individual dealerships, while providing the kinds of services and support that only a strong, central organization can generate.

-The Illinois Automobile Dealers Association is the only trade organization representing all franchised car and truck dealers in Illinois.
+The Illinois Automobile Dealers Association is the only trade organization representing all franchised car and truck dealers in Illinois. (view a message from our IADA Chairman)

 In 1920 a group of car dealers from around the state of Illinois joined together to accomplish what a number of widespread local associations had been unable to accomplish.
 The automobile dealers believed the auto industry was capable of becoming a huge force and a more powerful and unified organization was needed to serve and protect its interests.
 As a result, the Illinois Automobile Dealers Association, the twelfth state automobile trade association in the nation, was chartered.
 The Association headquarters was opened in Peoria, Illinois and began its 32 years of service to the new automobile dealers.
 The new association had a membership of 600 franchised dealers and was divided by senatorial districts, with one dealer from each district elected to sit on its governing board.